 - Hunters may take up to three people with them during the hunt.
 Blinds will accommodate four people.

 - You may only hold one reservation for any area at any point in time.
 After using your reservation, you may make another reservation.

 - If you have reserved a disabled-accessible blind, you are not required to be present at the designated draw time.
-However, at least one member of your party is required to attend the draw and present permits for all party members, or the blind may be offered to another eligible party at the draw.
+However, at least one member of your party is required to attend the draw, or the blind may be offered to another eligible party at the draw.
 A Daily Hunting Permit (green card) will be issued for all party members at the morning draw.
 These green cards must be returned at the end of the hunt.
 Party members registered to hunt a disabled-accessible blind are not eligible to participate in the daily draw procedure unless they first forfeit their disabled-accessible blind reservation.

 Youth use of disabled-accessible blinds

 Hunters with disabilities receive first preference for disabled-accessible blinds.
 However, if a blind has not been reserved in advance and is not claimed at the draw by a person with a disability (or a member of their party), the blind may be offered to any youth present.
 If more than one youth is present at the draw, all youths must participate in the draw, and low number has first choice of the blind.
 There will be no advance period for youth hunters under 16 years of age to reserve a disabled-accessible blind.
 Youth wishing to hunt from an unclaimed disabled-accessible blind must attend the morning draw.